gottacatchenall/ms_false_negatives/README.md

 Why is this useful?
 For one, this analytic method avoids the extra computation required by simulating samples from this distribution directly.
-Further, it enables continuous extension of the number of particles $n_p$ as a uncertainty width.
-The natural analogue for the number of particles sampled is the number of observations of co-occurrence for a given pair of species---the fewer the particles, the higher the variance of the resulting approximation.
-The normal approximation is undefined for 0 particles (i.e. 0 observations co-occurrence), although as $n_p$ approaches 0 the approximated normal (once truncated) approaches a uniform distribution on the interval $(0,1)$, the maximum entropy distribution where we have no information about the possibility of an interaction.
+Further, it enables the extension of the natural analogue between $n_p$ (the number of particles) and the number of observations of co-occurrence for a given pair of species---the fewer the particles, the higher the variance of the resulting approximation.
+The normal approximation is undefined for 0 particles (i.e. 0 observations co-occurrence), although as $n_p$ approaches 0 the approximated normal (once truncated) approaches the uniform distribution on the interval
+$(0,1)$, the maximum entropy distribution where we have no information about the possibility of an interaction.

 This also has implications for what we mean by ‘uncertainty’ in interaction predictions.
 A model’s prediction can be ‘uncertain’ in two different ways: (1)